3cn-ecn/nantralPlatform/docs/docs/dev/get-started/setup-project/setup-project.md

 on this particular database.
 So let's create one!

-1. On the login page, **click the _"No Account?"_** button, and fill in your info as you would do on the real website.
+1. On the login page, **click the _"No Account?"_** button, and fill in your info to create your personal account.

-   :::tip Notes
+   :::tip Note

    - Your password will be only stored on your computer: this is not really secure, so do not use a password similar to your real online accounts!